wushouhe/fabric-tools/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

 Build a Golang Toolchain Docker Image
 =====================================
-The section describes the steps required to build a Docker image that is comprised of the Golang programming language toolchain built upon the Ubuntu operating system.
+This section describes the steps required to build a Docker image that is comprised of the Golang programming language toolchain built upon the Ubuntu operating system.
 There is no need to download any pre-existing Docker images from the Docker Hub or from any other Docker registry that is on the internet.

+***Alternative:*** This process is optional, as go and the go libraries can be installed from the Ubuntu repositories.
+Instead of rebuilding the whole toolchain inside the docker image, you can simply issue a ```RUN apt-get install golang-1.6-go``` command inside the Dockerfile.

 It is a two-step process to build the Golang toolchain Docker image: